EShenoda/EShenoda/README.md

 ## About

->&nbsp&nbsp&nbsp&nbsp&nbspI graduated from Full Sail University with bachelor’s degree in computer science.
+I graduated from Full Sail University with bachelor’s degree in computer science.
 I majored in Mobile Development.
 I specialize in Android and iOS mobile development.
 I am proficient in C# and SQL / NoSQL databases.

->&nbsp&nbsp&nbsp&nbsp&nbspFull Sail has taught me to learn and apply difficult programming concepts in a fast-paced learning environment.
+Full Sail has taught me to learn and apply difficult programming concepts in a fast-paced learning environment.
 There is so much more to learn.
 I am studying new programming languages and frameworks so that I can become a valuable member of your team.

 ## Status